Digital contact center

 What do I need from a digital contact center?

 For your contact center to perform well in the digital business era, you’re going to need a robust yet flexible infrastructure for fast responses across all touchpoints.
-So, when you make the decision to go digital, it’s worth doing things properly.
+So, when you make the decision to adopt a digital contact center strategy, it’s worth doing things properly.

 Basically, a digital customer contact center should be completely based in the cloud, with the services delivered by an expert provider who can take you from basic automation to complete contact center transformation.

-Platforms such as RingCentral Contact Center have all the tools your team requires to build great customer relationships.
+Platforms such as RingCentral RingCX have all the tools your team requires to build great customer relationships.
 Digital contact center software should empower you to offer excellent service from anywhere, anytime, on any channel.

 There’s a suite of workforce management tools, so contact center managers can optimize agent schedules and track progress with voice and screen recordings and supervisory tools.
-RingCentral software also includes gamification tools, plus in-house collaboration with RingEX.
+RingCentral’s digital contact center software also includes gamification tools, plus it integrates and works seamlessly with RingEX—a unified platform for your internal communications.

-We’ve already discussed the top-notch security of cloud-hosted solutions, and RingCentral is no exception—providing powerful encryption, enterprise-class data centers, disaster recovery, and guaranteed 99.99% uptime.
+We’ve already discussed the top-notch security and reliability of the best cloud-hosted solutions.
+RingCentral provides powerful encryption, enterprise-class data centers, disaster recovery, and guaranteed 99.99% uptime.
 Knowing your data is secure will improve your investor relations as well as customer success.

 It’s up to you, of course, but we think it’s a definite yes!
 Customers are more and more confident with new technology, so turn that to your advantage and use the latest innovations to improve your customer service.